fmorriso/Java-Country-Government/README.md

 A simple example, written in JAVA (1.8), to demonstrate choosing a government type for a grid of countries using the following techniques:
 * JOptionPane - for dialogs
 * Grid Layout - for UI design
-* JFrame and JPanel - for basic UI component
+* JFrame and JPanel - for basic UI components
 * JButton - specialized to handle choice of government
-* enumeration - available government types
+* enumeration - available government types, which mouse button was clicked